Marketing myopia

-Marketing myopia suggests that businesses will do better in the long-term if they concentrate on improving the utility of a product or good, rather than just trying to sell their products.
+Marketing myopia is the tendency of businesses to define their market so narrowly as to miss opportunities for growth.
+It is suggested that businesses will do better in the long-term if they concentrate on improving the utility of a product or good, rather than just trying to sell their products.

-Fundamental idea
+Origin

-Theodore Levitt postulated that a myopic culture would lead a business to fall due to the short-sighted mindset and the illusion that a firm is in a so-called "growth industry."
+In 1960 Theodore Levitt postulated that a myopic culture would lead a business to fall due to the short-sighted mindset and the illusion that a firm is in a so-called "growth industry."
 Such beliefs lead to complacency and losing sight of what customers want.
 It is said that myopic managers focus more on the original product and refuse to adapt to the needs and wants of the consumer.

 To continue growing, companies must understand and act on their customers’ needs and desires instead of banking on the presumptive longevity of their products.
 In many cases growth is threatened, slowed or stopped not because the market is saturated but because of a failure of management.

-The paper was influential.
+Levitt's paper was influential.
 Some commentators have suggested that the publication of Levitt's book marked the beginning of the modern marketing movement.
 Its theme is that the vision of most organizations is too constricted by a narrow understanding of what business they are in.
 The book exhorted CEOs to re-examine their corporate vision and redefine their markets in terms of wider perspectives.
 It was successful because it was, as with all of Levitt's work, essentially practical and pragmatic.
 Organizations found that they had been missing opportunities which were plain to see once they adopted a wider view.
 For example, several oil companies (which represented one of his main examples in the paper) redefined their business as energy rather than just petroleum.
-By contrast, when the Royal Dutch Shell embarked upon an investment program in nuclear power, it failed to demonstrate a more circumspect regard for their industry.
+By contrast, when the Royal Dutch Shell embarked on an investment program in nuclear power, it failed to demonstrate a more circumspect regard for their industry.